Vilification and discrimination

 In Eatock v Bolt (No 2) FCA 1180, the Federal Court found that section 18C of the RD Act had been contravened by the publication of articles (print and online) that discussed the Aboriginal identity of identified individuals.
 The publication was assessed from the point of view and circumstances of the identified individuals, and not from that of the general community.
 The publications were found to contain inflammatory and provocative language; and the good faith exemptions for fair comment and genuine purpose in the public interest were not made out.

-Complaints can be made to the Victorian Equal Opportunity and Human Rights Commission (see ‘Contacts’ at the end of this chapter).
+Complaints can be made to the Victorian Equal Opportunity and Human Rights Commission.

 For more information, see Chapter 11.1: Discrimination and human rights.